TaraT1/Full-Stack-forStuff/README.md

 This app is written in Python with Flask and SQLAlchemy as part of Udacity's Full Stack Web Developer Nanodegree program.
 It uses a PostgreSQL database.

-Where the other projects had starter code with specific aspects of development to address, this project is self-generated.

 ### Backend
 * Connect to postgres database
 * activate virtual environment